 Our mission is to develop, protect, and enhance the Central Oregon mountain bike experience through trail stewardship, advocacy, collaboration, and education.

 COTA is a 501c3 non-profit, volunteer organization that works in conjunction with the USFS, BLM and other land managers to build and maintain trails throughout Central Oregon.
-We steward over 520 miles of singletrack trails, 5 bike parks, and 9 miles of groomed winter fat bike trails.
-With the help of our incredible volunteers—who logged over 20,000 hours last year—and a small but mighty team of 3 full-time salaried staff and 3 part-time staff, we’re working to put all Central Oregonians within 20 minutes of trail access.
+We steward nearly 600 miles of singletrack trails, 5 bike parks, and 14 miles of groomed winter fat bike trails.
+With the help of our incredible volunteers—who logged over 20,000 hours last year—and a small but mighty team of 5 paid staff members, we’re working to put all Central Oregonians within 20 minutes of trail access.

 We’ve got a lot of ground to cover.